 What is a rape kit?
 What is a SANE or SAFE exam?

-- A “rape kit” is a slang term for a sexual assault evidence kit.
+A “rape kit” is a slang term for a sexual assault forensic evidence kit.
 This is a box containing items needed for the specimen collection that takes place during a forensic exam for sexual assault.
 Associated forms for documentation are also in the box.
-That box arrives sealed prior to use to insure the contents are undisturbed from the time the package was put together until the time of the exam.
+That box arrives sealed prior to use to ensure the contents are undisturbed from the time the package was put together until the time of the exam.
 The seal is broken at the time of the forensic exam and a different/new seal is placed once samples for DNA evidence and supporting documentation are complete and placed in the box.
 Kits are usually used if the assault occurred less than 96 hours prior to the examination.
 Possession of or handling of this box or its contents follows a chain of custody.
 Medical personnel are responsible for initiating the chain of custody of all samples, beginning at the time of collection.
-Each person or entity who takes physical possession of the samples becomes part of the chain of custody, and may be called to testify in court.
+Each person or entity who takes physical possession of the samples becomes part of the chain of custody and may be called to testify in court.
 Clear documentation is kept for chain of custody.

 If a patient decides to report to law enforcement, then the kit is transferred to the appropriate law enforcement officials as soon as possible.
-Chain of custody documentation must be maintained and a copy must accompany the kit at all times.
+Chain of custody documentation must be maintained, and a copy must accompany the kit at all times.

 If a patient decides not to report to law enforcement, the evidence kit must be stored for at least 90 days in order to give the victim time to consider filing a delayed report.